 The admission process to the PhD programme

 The main supervisor must be able to demonstrate sufficient resources to fund the PhD student's education throughout their PhD programme.
+Only the main supervisor's own research funds should be specified in the project plan.
+Potential salary funds for the main supervisor should not be specified, only funds that can be used for the PhD student's salary or other project-related expenses.

 For admission to full-time doctoral studies, this means that there must be sufficient funds to finance the PhD student's salary for four years.